 When Not to Dink

 The dink is typically a smart and effective shot when all players are at the net.
 However, it is not the most effective strategy when you and your partner are at the net and you have pinned your opponent to the baseline.
 You have a distinct advantage at this point.
-Don’t negate this advantage for you and your partner by bring your opponents up to the net.
+Don’t negate this advantage for you and your partner by bringing your opponents up to the net.
 Instead, keep your opponent pinned to the baseline – and don’t let them get to the net – you’ll increase your chances of winning the point.

 Practice, Practice, Practice